Public kept 'in the dark' over NZ First donations, says prosecutor

 Further legal arguments about the defendants' suppression and the identities of the donors are due to be held during the trial, which is expected to hear evidence from more than 70 witnesses — many of whom are donors.

-Peters has distanced himself from the NZ First Foundation and has denied any wrongdoing after it first came under scrutiny in November 2019.
+Peters has distanced himself from the NZFF and has denied any wrongdoing after it first came under scrutiny in November 2019.

 When the allegations became public, Peters also claimed he and the party were "exonerated" and was critical of the SFO's decision to lay charges close to the election.